MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

     git pull origin main
     ```

-1. The GitHub action found at `./.github/workflows/azure-static-web-apps-*.yml` is responsible for building and deploying the front-end and the back-end apps.
-Edit the file to add an environment variable for the API URL.
+1. The GitHub action found at `./.github/workflows/azure-static-web-apps-*.yml` is responsible for building and deploying the front-end app.
+Edit the file to add an environment variable for the cloud-based back-end API URL.
 The lines to edit are highlighted in the following yaml block and explained below the yaml block.

     :::code language="yaml" source="~/../azure-typescript-e2e-apps/example-workflows/app-react-vite.yml" highlight="7-8, 13-15,19, 39-41" :::